kedro-org/kedro/docs/source/deployment/kubeflow.md

 ## The `kedro-kubeflow` plugin
-The `kedro-kubeflow` plugin from Get In Data | Part of Xebia enables you to run a Kedro pipeline on Kubeflow Pipelines.
+The `kedro-kubeflow` plugin from GetInData | Part of Xebia enables you to run a Kedro pipeline on Kubeflow Pipelines.
 Consult the [GitHub repository for `kedro-kubeflow`](https://github.com/getindata/kedro-kubeflow) for further details, or take a look at the [documentation](https://kedro-kubeflow.readthedocs.io/).